 starring: Michael B. Miller, Peter Dompe, Valerie Shepherd

-Yet another take on the popular Agatha Christie bodycount book And Then They Were None (AKA Ten Little Indians), Have a Nice Weekend is a proto-slasher that looks slick and exploitative, yet fails to be anything than that.
+Yet another take on the popular Agatha Christie bodycount book And Then They Were None (AKA Ten Little Indians), Have a Nice Weekend is a proto-slasher that may look slick and exploitative, it actually fails to be slick and exploitative.

-Not to say that the plot is uninteresting; Chris, a war veteran, phones in his family to meet up in their family's small island home to celebrate his return from Vietnam.
-Needless to say, Chris is clearly not all right after all the atrocities he had seen during the war, and his suspicious mannerism is anything but normal.
+Not to say that the plot is uninteresting; it follows Chris, a war veteran, phoning in his family to meet up in their small island home to celebrate his return from Vietnam.
+Needless to say, Chris is clearly not all right after all the atrocities he saw during the war and his suspicious mannerism is anything but normal.

 1 male slaughtered with knife